nrwl/nx/docs/shared/devkit.md

 ## Generators

-Generators automate making file changes for you.
-They can create new files, overwrite existing files, delete existing files, etc. For example, adding a new application may involve creating numerous files and updating configuration.
-By providing a generator that creates new applications, you can start coding the interesting parts of their application without having to spend hours setting the project up.
+Generators automate making file changes.
+They can create new files, overwrite existing files, delete existing files, etc. For example, adding a new application often requires creating numerous files and updating configuration.
+Adding a new component may require adding a storybook configuration and a suite of e2e tests.
+Generators can automate all of these and help you focus on actually matters.

-A generator consists of the following:
+A generator has:

-- a schema that describes what can be input into the generator
+- a schema describing the inputs (i.e., flags, args, options)
-- the implementation that takes the inputs and makes changes to the file system
+- the implementation taking the inputs and making changes to the file system

-Unlike a naive script which makes changes to the file system, generators update the file system atomically at the end.
+Unlike many other tools Nx generators update the file system atomically at the end.
 This means that if an error occurs, the file system is not partially updated.
+It also means that you can preview the changes to the file system without actually modifying any files.

 ### Schema